ua-gist-open-source/qgis-hurricane/README.md

 ## Worth: 40
 ## Due: March 24, 2019, 11:59pm
 ## Assignment

+### Important GitHub Note
+Up to this point you have edited all your GitHub files directly in the browser.
+Be sure to check this repo out by cloning it with `GitHub Desktop`.
+You will be creating a QGIS project file ending in `.qgz` which is what you will turn in for this assignment using the GitHub Branch-and-Merge pattern you worked with in Assignments `1-3` and `1-5`.

 ### Overview
-Create a hurricane map with symbolized wind speed probabilities for Hurricane Sergio, which was aimed at southern Arizona on October 8, 2018
+Create a hurricane map with symbolized wind speed probabilities for Hurricane Sergio, which was aimed at southern Arizona on October 8, 2018.

 ### Source Data
 Data for this project is available in this repository in the `/data` directory.
 It contains spatial data related to Hurricane Sergio from October 8, 2018, as well as political boundaries and oceans.